Underpriced rent of a dwelling: increase on renewal of lease

 Please note

-If the tenant refuses or fails to respond, the increase proposed by the owner cannot be applied to the renewal of the lease.
+If the tenant refuses or fails to respond, the increase proposed by the landlord cannot be applied to the renewal of the lease.

-If the tenant refuses or does not respond no later than 4 months before the end of the lease, the landlord (or tenant) must enter the Departmental Conciliation Commission (DCC) to agree on the price.
+If the tenant refuses or does not respond at the latest 4 months before the end of the lease, the landlord (or tenant) must seize the Departmental Conciliation Committee (CDC) to find an agreement on the price.

 Répondez aux questions successives et les réponses s’afficheront automatiquement